itepastra/QDI-homework-week-3-4/main.typ

 	sketched on the chalkboard (Q1) to achieve this?
 ]

+To create an oscillating field we can add a wire next to the quantum dot.
+#image("2a.png")
+The green line in the image indicates the wire we add to create the field.

 #problem[
 	We make an oscillating field of 10 microTesla.
 For how long would we need to have this pulse switched on, in order to generate the $81 percent$ superposition, described above?